 The Gas Safety Regulations 1998 – landlords must arrange for a Gas Safe accredited engineer to carry out an annual gas safety check on every gas appliance and flue in a property that is let and issue the tenant with a valid report within the prescribed time limits.

-The Smoke and Carbon Monoxide Alarm Regulations 2015 – landlords are required to ensure that a smoke alarm is fitted on every floor of their property where there is a room used wholly or partly as living accommodation.
-They are also required to ensure that a carbon monoxide alarm is fitted in any room where solid fuel is burnt, such as wood, coal or biomass, in either an appliance or an open fire.
+The Smoke and Carbon Monoxide Alarm Regulations 2015, as amended 2022 – landlords are required to ensure that a smoke alarm is fitted on every floor of their property where there is a room used wholly or partly as living accommodation.
+They are also required to ensure that a carbon monoxide alarm is fitted in any room where either a gas appliance or solid fuel is burnt, such as wood, coal or biomass, in either an appliance or an open fire.